Best daily deals

 Loading chart ...

-The sound quality of the WF-1000XM5 benefits from a frequency response that closely aligns with the preferred headphone curve, with a noticeable emphasis between 30-300Hz.
-This bass and mid-bass boost makes bassy tones more prominent, while the 8.4mm dynamic drivers (upgraded from the previous 6mm drivers) ensure vocal and instrument clarity even at high volumes.
+The WF-1000XM5’s sound quality benefits from a frequency response that closely aligns with the preferred headphone curve, with a noticeable emphasis between 30-300Hz.
+This bass and mid-bass boost makes bassy tones more prominent.
+At the same time, the 8.4mm dynamic drivers (upgraded from the previous 6mm drivers) ensure vocal and instrument clarity even at high volumes.

 The chart below shows how the sound of the Sony WF-1000XM5 was assessed by the Multi-Dimensional Audio Quality Score (MDAQS) algorithm from HEAD Acoustics.